muratk3n/thirdwave/en/tweets/2020/week21b.md

 ---

-Interesting, started a new thing without no net, but already have enough material offline *in da stash* so chugging along
+Interesting, started a new thing with no net, but already have enough material offline *in da stash* so chugging along

 *2020-05-18 17:03:07*